Natkuma01/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 4. What did you learn about Streamlit and state?

 - In your own words, explain why the secret number kept changing in the original app.
+  Because New Game is pressed, so need to change another guessing target
 - How would you explain Streamlit "reruns" and session state to a friend who has never used Streamlit?
+  "reruns" is like refreshing a page, restart a page session state is a temporary memory that even after reruns, it does not change, remain the same
 - What change did you make that finally gave the game a stable secret number?
+  The number was stable for secret number, unless the "New Game" button is clicked
 ---

 ## 5. Looking ahead: your developer habits

 - What is one habit or strategy from this project that you want to reuse in future labs or projects?
   - This could be a testing habit, a prompting strategy, or a way you used Git.
+  Manual test the app first
+  When reading the code, any unclear block, ask AI to explain the logic, and see if the logic is it correct Mark "FIXME" on the code that looks buggy
 - What is one thing you would do differently next time you work with AI on a coding task?
+  I will ask for the suggestion on how to solve and issue ask AI to explain the cause of the error, and try to understand the reason rather than just let AI to solve it without the understanding.
 - In one or two sentences, describe how this project changed the way you think about AI generated code.
+  I think when integrating all blocks of code, the blocks does not connect, so it cause all the buggs.
+Some of the function do not needed, such as the even/odd feature that change the number to a str.
+And Logical issue such as the hint message after each guess.
+  The suggestion of "Go HIGHER" and "Go LOWER" flip around.